rkhetani/Meetup/lesson/sailfish-sleuth.md

 ```

  The first two columns are self-explanatory, the name of the transcript and the length of the transcript in base pairs (bp).
-The effective length is represents, <enter definition here> and is used in computing the TPM value.
+ The effective length represents the the various factors that effect the length of transcript due to technical limitations of the sequencing platform.
+It is used in computing the TPM value.
  The TPM, or Transcripts per Million is a normalization method as described in [1](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2820677/), and is meant as an estimate of the number of transcripts, per million observed transcripts, originating from each isoform.
 It's benefit over the F/RPKM measure is that it is independent of the mean expressed transcript length.
 The NumReads column lists the total number of reads that were counted for that transcript.

 ## Performing DE analysis on Pseudocounts

+### tximport + DESeq2

+The [tximport](https://www.bioconductor.org/packages/devel/bioc/html/tximport.html) package will convert Pseudocounts to values similar to raw count values, and combine transcript-level (splice isoforms) counts into gene-level counts.
+[DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) has a function available that can use these counts (not whole numbers) as input to DESeq2.
+Today we are not going to talk about using either of these tools, but do explore the links and test it out.

+### Sleuth

-### What is Sleuth?
+#### What is Sleuth?

 [Sleuth](http://pachterlab.github.io/sleuth/) is a fast, lightweight tool that uses transcript abundance estimates output from pseudo-alignment algorithms that use bootstrap sampling, such as Sailfish, Salmon, and Kallisto, to perform differential expression analysis of transcripts.